OpenThaiGPT/openthaigpt-example/README.md

 # OpenThaiGPT-example
+Kobkrit Viriyayudhakorn
+kobkrit@iapp.co.th

-Example of how to use OpenThaiGPT
+Example of how to use OpenThaiGPT pip package.

 ## Installation
 Python>=3.6